wawhal/saml-prototype/README.md

 # SAML 2.0 prototype

-For testing, follow the given steps (little tedious I know):
+For testing, follow the given steps:

 1. Build the deps and run the server on port 8080. `go build main.go && ./main.go` from `server` directory.
 Or whatever's your favourite way to run go files.
 2. Run the client on port 3000. `npm start` from `client` directory.